bytescale/bytescale-upload-widget/README.md

 - Lightweight.
 (29KB gzipped including all dependencies - see [Upload.js](https://github.com/upload-js/upload-js) for an ultra-lightweight solution.)
 - Single & Multi-File Uploads.
 - Fluid Layout & Mobile-Friendly.
-- Modal & Inline Views.
+- Modal & Inline Modes.
 - Localization.
 - File Hosting:
   - Files stored for 4 hours with the `"free"` API key.
-  - Files hosted via a CDN.
-(Files served from 100 locations worldwide.)
+  - Files hosted via a CDN: 100 locations worldwide.
 - Image Transformations:
-  - Simple append `/thumbnail` or `/thumbnail-square` to your image URLs.
+  - Append `/thumbnail` or `/thumbnail-square` to your image URLs.
   - Get more transformations [with a full account](https://upload.io/pricing).

 **All features (available with an account):**